Woody Widenhofer: Personal life

-Widenhofer had five children: Kim, Stacy, Ryan, Ross, Katlyn and grandchildren Addison,Ava, Mia, Jackson, and Sophie.
+Widenhofer had five children: Kim, Stacy, Ryan, Ross, Katlyn and grandchildren Addison, Ava, Mia, Jackson, Sophie, Ainsley and Piper.
 After his recent retirement from football, Widenhofer resided in Florida with his wife Sabrina.

 After leaving the Vanderbilt campus in 2001, Woody worked in a toll booth in Destin, Florida for three years.
 Woody stated that he didn't have anything else to do and enjoyed meeting people.
 However, his wife Sabrina, who works for Spirit Airlines, got transferred to Dallas, TX.
 Woody did not return to the Vanderbilt campus since his departure.
 He died on March 22, 2020, aged 77.